Battery H Hospital, located on a section of

 907 Pendleton Street

 The Battery H hospital building was made of wood siding, with hospital tents behind it.
 Other buildings made up their compound, spreading from Pendleton to Wythe, and between N. between Patrick and Alfred Streets.
 Battery H served in Alexandria from March 1863 until January 1865.
 Seven men of Battery H died of disease during the war.

 CivilWarArchive.com.
 The source for the Civil War Archive website is Frederick H. Dyer, A Compendium of the War of the Rebellion, Part 3, The Dyer Publishing Company, Cedar Rapids, 1909.
 This work was compiled by a Civil War veteran from the Official Records of the Union and Confederate Armies and additional sources.

 The Quartermaster map shows a hospital on Pendleton Street, with hospital tents behind it.
 The map also shows Sutlers private quarters and a sink (the Quartermaster's term for a privy or outhouse).

 Location and the Site Today

-Battery H is located 907 Pendleton Street, between Alfred and Patrick Streets.
+Battery H Hospital was located at approximately 907 Pendleton Street, between Alfred and Patrick Streets.
 Mid-twentieth century houses, built for World War II workers, now occupy the site.